wazuh/wazuh-documentation/source/installation-guide/central-components/index.rst

 Central components
 ==================

 Wazuh central components are in charge of analyzing the data gathered by the Wazuh agents, providing a search engine and data visualization tool that allow users to navigate through their security alerts.
-The Wazuh central components include the Wazuh indexer, the Wazuh server, and the Wazuh interface.
+The Wazuh central components include the Wazuh indexer, the Wazuh server, and the Wazuh dashboard.

 You can install all the  Wazuh central components on the same server, as an all-in-one deployment, or on different servers as a distributed deployment.
 A distributed deployment provides high availability and scalability of the product.